 Understanding Bangalore’s e-challan system online makes one thing clear: when you follow traffic rules you protect yourself and others and avoid unnecessary legal trouble.
 As a responsible vehicle owner, you should also maintain proper insurance to cover unexpected damage or costs.

-₹500 for both rider and pillion.
+The Bangalore two-wheeler fine for riding a bike without a helmet is ₹500 for both rider and pillion.
 Repeat offenses may lead to license suspension.

 Use the Parivahan portal or the Bangalore Traffic Police website.
 Enter your car registration number to view fines.